 If you have no money whatsoever to invest in your brand, as many don’t, you could design your own logo.
 The advantages of this are that it will be free, personal and as long as you’re not working with clipart or generic templates, it should be unique.
-The disadvantages are that you will require specific software to design your own logo in digital format – I recommend finding some free logo design software as supposed to shelling out a few hundred for something you’ll only use once.
+The disadvantages are that you will require specific software to design your own logo in digital format – I recommend finding some free logo design service or software as supposed to shelling out a few hundred for something you’ll only use once.

 If you’re going to design your own logo, all I can suggest is to keep things simple.
 As simple as possible.
 Don’t try to show off your newly acquired skills through fancy effects and 3D Wordart, I promise you that if the stylisation is central to the design, it will look dated in no time as trends change.
 It can be as easy as searching for a nice font on myfonts.com and using it in a colour that works for the message you’re trying to convey.
 Remember, not all successful logos need to have an icon or symbol to make them memorable.

 There are a lot of sites that offer custom logo templates for sale as a one-off, so when you purchase it, you are the single owner.
 This is a better idea in that you will still come out with a custom logo, rather than a stock icon or template hundreds of other businesses are attached to.
 These templates can range in price from £5 to a couple of hundred, be sure to find out about the designer – are they professional?
 Is this logo listed for sale elsewhere?
 What is the rights you have to use the logo?
 Does the price include personalization?
 These questions all need asked before purchasing.